Helping Your Child With Autism Get a Good Night's Sleep

 - Shut down television, video games, and other stimulating activities at least an hour before bedtime.

-- To prevent sensory distractions during the night, put heavy curtains on your child's windows to block out the light, install thick carpeting, and make sure the door doesn't creak.
+- To prevent sensory distractions during the night, put heavy curtains on your child's windows to block out the light, install thick carpeting, and make sure the door doesn't creak. u can also make sure that the temperature of the room and choice of bedding fit with your child’s sensory needs.

 - Ask your pediatrician about giving your child melatonin just before bedtime.
 This dietary supplement is often used as a sleep aid to help people get over jet lag.
 It may help normalize sleep-wake cycles in autistic children who have sleeping issues, and research done so far finds that it's safe and effective.